 Skip the grocery store shelves and make a DIY Coconut Cashew Yogurt at home.
+This coconut cashew yogurt recipe is calling your name.
 If you have a yogurt maker this is easy-peasy.
 If you don’t, never fear, we have other options for you.

 - Make sure all your tools are very clean before use.